vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/exception/README.md

 # Exception handling
 Rudimentary offers simple way of defining either global exception handler or per `HttpEndpoint`.
+Both global exception handler and http endpoint exception handler will handle exceptions which occur during response construction.

 ## Global exception handler
 You can have only one global exception handler per application/service.
 You can create one by implementing `hr.yeti.rudimentary.exception.spi.ExceptionHandler` and registering it in `src/main/resources/META-INF/services/hr.yeti.rudimentary.exception.spi.ExceptionHandler` file like any other Java service provider.

-Global exception handler will handle all exceptions which occur during response construction.

 ## HttpEndpoint exception handler
 This handler takes precedance over global exception handler if such exists.